Archan6el/NSA-Codebreaker-2024-Writeup/Task2.md

 # Start with an initial file
 initial_file="logseq291502518216656"

-# Outer loop to handle multiple files
+# Outer loop to handle multiple files.
+Loop from 1 to 20 since there are 20 logseq files
 for i in {1..20}; do
     # Initialize current_file for this iteration of outer loop
     current_file="$initial_file"